Curtiss-Wright XP-55 Ascender: Operational history

+Three XP-55 prototypes were built.
+Two were destroyed during flight testing, as a result of their propensity for sudden wing stalls.

-The first XP-55 (42-78845) was completed on 13 July 1943 with the same configuration as the final prototype CW-24B.
+The first XP-55 (42-78845) was completed and delivered on 13 July 1943, with the same configuration as the final prototype CW-24B.
 The aircraft made its first flight on 19 July 1943 from the Army's Scott Field near the Curtiss-Wright plant in St Louis, Missouri.
 The pilot was J. Harvey Gray, Curtiss' test pilot.
 Testing revealed the takeoff run was excessively long.
 To solve this problem, the nose elevator size was increased and the aileron up-trim was interconnected with the flaps so it operated after the flaps were lowered.

-November 1943, test pilot Harvey Gray, flying the first XP-55 (S/N 42-78845), was testing the aircraft's stall performance at altitude.
+In 15 November 1943, test pilot Harvey Gray, flying the first XP-55 (S/N 42-78845), was testing the aircraft's stall performance at altitude.
 Suddenly, the XP-55 inverted into an uncontrolled descent.
-The pilot was unable to right the airplane, and it fell out of control for 16000 ft before Gray was able to parachute to safety.
-The aircraft was destroyed.
+The engine failed "making recovery impossible" and it fell out of control for 16000 ft before Gray was able to parachute to safety.
+The aircraft was destroyed and "left a smoking hole in the ground".

-The second XP-55 (S/N 42-78846) was similar to the first, but with a slightly larger nose-elevator, modified elevator-tab systems, and a change from balance tabs to spring tabs on the ailerons.
+The second XP-55 (serial 42-78846) was similar to the first, but with a slightly larger nose-elevator, modified elevator-tab systems, and a change from balance tabs to spring tabs on the ailerons.
 It flew for the first time on 9 January 1944.
-All flight tests were restricted so the stall-zone was avoided.
+All flight tests were restricted so the stall-zone was avoided; included no stalling below 20,000 ft.